jyothiraditya-n/bfcli/README.md

   -r, --ram SIZE    Sets the total memory size for the compiled
                     program to SIZE.

-  -s, --safe-code   Generates code that won't segfault if < or
-                    > are used out-of-bounds.
-(The pointer wraps around.)

   -t, --translate   Translates the file to C source code, ouputs
                     the result to OUT and exits.